eLvErDe/debian-php-docker-collection/README.md

 * Clone the repository and edit Dockerfile.
 You may change the list of installed package or add some sed to modify your fpm or base php.ini configuration.
 * Run ./build.sh
 * Edit run.sh to fix at least the "www" folder volume.
-Keep it at the same path as your host to avoid breaking everything because your skilled developpers put absolutes pathes into the code.
+Keep it at the same path as your host to avoid breaking everything because your skilled developpers put absolutes paths into the code.
 Restrict if possible the path mounted into the container for obvious security reasons.
 * Modify your apache configuration and add the following:
 ```
        <FilesMatch "\.php$">